PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 one due to its simplicity of implementation in practice.
 Recently, we have reduced the time complexity of DeLong’s algorithm from quadratic down to linearithmic order, based on an equivalent relationship between the Heaviside function and mid-ranks of samples.

-In this post, I will release the sourse code of the two algorithms that mentioned in our paper, and then give a brief introduction of a ROC analysis tool that published in my github page.
+In this post, I will release the sourse codes of the two algorithms that mentioned in our paper, and then give a brief introduction of a ROC analysis tool that published in my github page.

-### Soure code
+### Soure codes

 *Algorithm 1: Procedure of Calculating Mid-ranks*